ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

 * **Notification emails**: the notification about repository / package specific job statuses can be send to:

-  * a list of statically configure email addresses
+  * a list of statically configure email addresses.
   * a list of maintainer email addresses extracted from the package manifests being processed.
   * a list of developer email addresses extracted from version control system.